5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 > [!NOTE]
 >
-> 7th to 10 Gen Intel Core CPUs don't need this spoof since they are still supported by macOS.
+> 7th to 10 Gen Intel Core CPUs don't need this spoof (yet) since they are still supported by macOS.

 ## Use Cases
 1. **Installing macOS 11.3+** on systems with unsupported CPUs and SMBIOSes/Board-IDs